profitphil/Qraffle-Smart-Contract-Proposal/README.md

   → Provides a fun, fair, and repeatable activity that builds on-chain engagement.

 - **Trust in Randomness**
-  → Uses Qubic’s built-in `RANDOM`, ensuring on-chain, provable fairness.
+  → Will use Qubic’s built-in `RANDOM`, ensuring on-chain, provable fairness.

 - **Social Impact**
   → Donates to real-world causes, positioning Qubic as a community-minded ecosystem.